 Thanks so much for your support in this battle, we really need you with us.

 – Mike Baillie, Greenpeace Africa

 P.S.
 Yesterday Kumi’s daughter sent a letter to Kumi for father’s day.
-Kumi managed to send a reply earlier, and you can read it here.
+He managed to send a reply earlier.